 You’ve no doubt heard again and again the importance of properly outfitting yourself for welding—in fact, we’ve touched on it ourselves, and this is something that can’t be repeated too often.
 For example, you may have heard of arc eye—a condition often caused by exposure to UV radiation.
 This is dangerous because it can take several hours before someone affected by it realizes an injury has occurred.
 We strongly encourage you to outfit yourself with each item listed below, and make no exceptions.

 A welding helmet: A helmet is worn to protect, as you may guess, your face, neck, and ears.
-The body of the helmets are often made with aluminum, and the lenses are typically made with tinted glass or plastic.
+The body of the helmets is often made with aluminum, and the lenses are typically made with tinted glass or plastic.
 Auto-darkening helmets are a favorite among many, as they prevent the need to continuously flip the helmet up, which can contribute to the risk of repetitive stress injuries.

 Goggles: A helmet alone does not serve as enough eye protection.
 As we mentioned above, eye damage caused by welding is incredibly serious.
 You want to obtain a quality pair of goggles to properly protect your eyes.
 Note that safety goggles should always have side shields, as well.